Pyrexia02/Notes/README.md

 Hi there!
-Notes about programming will be shared here ❤️ Download Github Desktop if you don't wanna work your ass off 😉
+Notes about programming will be shared here ❤️ Download Github Desktop if you don't wanna work your ass off 😉 Optionally you can also download Atom Text Editor, works with all files 😍

 1. Clone this repo to your local repo (PC)
 2. Edit the files to your liking or update info on you PC.